UniversalGameExtraction/texture2ddecoder/README.md

 - ASTC: the (block) decode function takes the block size as an additional parameter
 - BC6: there are two additional decode functions for the signed and unsigned variants
 - PVRTC: the decode function takes the block size as an additional parameter, and there are two additional decode functions for the 2bpp and 4bpp variants
-- Crunch & Unity's Crunch: The texture's dimensions and metadata are stored in the file itself, one's must parse the header with crnd_get_texture_info() from crn_texture_info struct first, then pass the metadata to the decoder as in the format.
-There's no block decomp. function.
+- Crunch & Unity's Crunch: The texture's dimensions and metadata are stored in the file itself, the header must be parsed with crnd_get_texture_info() from CrnTextureInfo struct first, then pass the metadata to the decoder.
+There's no block decompression function.
-To make these excetions easier to use, there are helper functions to enable decode functions with identical arguments and returns.

 Here is a list of the formats and their corresponding functions:
 - ATC